 3. Fiber Nourishes Probiotics in Your Gut

-Fiber is actually the food for this bacteria (this is what we call prebiotics) and research has shown that when your fiber intake is too low this bacteria can start eating into that essential mucus barrier protecting the gut!
+Fiber is actually the food for this bacteria (this is what we call prebiotics).
+And research has shown that when your fiber intake is too low this bacteria can start eating into that essential mucus barrier protecting the gut!

 4. Processed Foods = Less Fiber

-- Fruit & vegetables
+• Fruit & vegetables

-- Wholegrains
+• Wholegrains

-- Beans and legumes
+• Beans and legumes

-- Nuts and seeds
+• Nuts and seed

 Maximize Your Fiber Intake With Super Greens

-Our Super Greens daily shake is packed full of fiber and all the nutrients your body needs to perform optimally all day, every day.
+Our Super Greens daily shake is packed full of all the nutrients your body needs to perform optimally all day, every day.
 Just one scoop in the morning will kickstart your digestion and set you up for the day ahead!

 Try it today and Save 20% on your first purchase using the coupon code Fiber20